We are delighted to address any of your concerns.

 No, certification is not required, however there are many benefits to obtaining a doula certification.
 Some doula certification programs are complicated, expensive, and take years to complete.
-The CPI Doula Certification (click) program is simple, affordable, and can be done within 6 months.
+The CPI Doula Certification (click) program is simple, affordable, and can be done within 6 months or less.

 Where can I work as a doula?

 You can practice or work as a doula anywhere women are having babies.
 Doulas can work for hospitals, community organizations, referral agencies, doctor offices, and public health departments.
 Doulas work in all cities and countries.
 Doulas can volunteer, work as employees, or be self employed.
 Some cities are more lucrative than others so do research to discover those prime areas where doulas can make $1500 per birth.